19hours/sg-statutes/Acts/Road Traffic Act.md

 ### Power of Deputy Commissioner of Police to revoke driving licence

-35A\.—(1) Where a driving licence is granted to a person who has just passed the prescribed test of competence to drive or to a person who meets the requirements of section 36(2), the Deputy Commissioner of Police may revoke the licence if, within a period of 12 months from the date of the grant of the licence, the person’s record (as kept by the Deputy Commissioner of Police) as a driver of motor vehicles or his conduct or habits as such driver establishes that —

-(a) it would not be in the interests of public safety for him to hold a valid driving licence; or

-(b) the person is not competent to drive a motor vehicle.
+35A\.—(1) The Deputy Commissioner of Police may revoke a driving licence if —

+(a) within a period of 12 months from the date of the grant of the licence, the record of the holder of the licence (as kept by the Deputy Commissioner of Police for the purposes of this section) as a driver of motor vehicles establishes that it would not be in the interests of public safety for him to continue to hold the licence, or that he is not competent to drive a motor vehicle;

-[7/90]
+(b) the holder of the licence —

+(i) had, at any time before being granted that licence, committed an offence while driving a motor vehicle of a class or description which he was authorised to drive by virtue of another driving licence held by him at the time; and

+(ii) after being granted the first-mentioned licence, is dealt with by the court or the Deputy Commissioner of Police for the offence referred to in sub-paragraph (i) in such manner as would, by virtue of any rules relating to the prescribed test of competence leading to the grant of the first-mentioned licence, have caused him to be disallowed from taking such test had he been so dealt with for that offence before he took that test; or

+(c) the Deputy Commissioner of Police becomes aware of a circumstance that would have required or permitted him to refuse to grant a driving licence to any person, had the Deputy Commissioner of Police been aware of the circumstance immediately before granting the driving licence.

+[24/2010 wef 01/11/2010]

 (2) For the purpose of establishing that it would not be in the interests of public safety for a person to hold a valid driving licence or that such person is not competent to drive a motor vehicle, the Minister may make rules establishing a system of awarding points against a person for the commission of an offence under this Act.